How to apply for Alternative Dispute Resolution (ADR) and when you can use it to resolve a tax disagreement with HMRC.

 Each application is considered on a case by case basis.
 ADR is not a statutory process and HMRC reserves the right to reject applications that we do not consider appropriate for ADR.

-ADR can be useful if:
+ADR can be used when:

 - HMRC need to explain why they need more information from you

-- PAYE coding
+- PAYE coding notices